 The sins of angels

-2 Peter 2:4-6 is an account of three important historical judgements of God, which helps us to understand the consequences of sin.
+2 Peter 2:4-6 is an account of three important historical judgements from God, which helps us to understand the consequences of sin.

 2 Peter 2:4-6